 Table 2.
-Specifications of XML Elements and Attributes in the board_env.xml File
+Specifications of XML Elements and Attributes in the board\env.xml File

 Element Attribute Description board_env version: The SDK's Custom Platform Toolkit release you use to create your Custom Platform.
-Attention: The Custom Platform version must match the SDK version you use to develop. the Custom Platform. name: Name of the board installation directory containing your Custom Platform. hardware dir: Name of the subdirectory, within the board installation directory, that contains the board variants. default: The default board variant that the offline compiler targets when the SDK user does not specify an explicit argument for theboard <board_name></board_name> offline compiler option. platform name: Name of the operating system.
+Attention: The Custom Platform version must match the SDK version you use to develop the Custom Platform. name: Name of the board installation directory containing your Custom Platform. hardware dir: Name of the subdirectory, within the board installation directory, that contains the board variants. default: The default board variant that the offline compiler targets when the SDK user does not specify an explicit argument for theboard <board_name> offline compiler option.</board_name> platform name: Name of the operating system.
 Refer to the Intel FPGA SDK for OpenCL Pro Edition Getting Started Guide and the Intel FPGA RTE for OpenCL Pro Edition Getting Started Guide for more information. mmdlib A string that specifies the path to the MMD library of your Custom Platform.
 To load multiple libraries, specify them in an ordered, comma-separated list.
-The host application will load the libraries in the order that they appear in the list.
+The host application loads the libraries in the order that they appear in the list.
 Tip: You can use %b to reference your board installation directory. linkflags A string that specifies the linker flags necessary for linking with the MMD layer available with the board.
-Tip: You can use %a to reference the SDK installation directory and %b to reference your board installation directory. linklibs A string that specifies the libraries the SDK must link against to use the MMD layer available with the board.
-Note: Include the alterahalmmd library, available with the SDK, in this field because the library is necessary for all devices with an MMD layer. utilbindir Directory in which the SDK expects to locate the its utility executables (that is, install, uninstall, program, diagnose and flash).
+Tip: You can use %a to reference the SDK installation directory and %b to reference your board installation directory. linklibs A string that specifies the libraries the SDK must link against to use the MMD layer available with the board. utilbindir Directory in which the SDK expects to locate its utility executables (that is, install, uninstall, program, diagnose, and flash).
 Tip: You can use %a to reference the SDK installation directory and %b to reference your board installation directory.

-Your board_env.xml file should resemble the following example:
+Your board\env.xml file should resemble the following example: